xan105/node-powertoast/README.md

 The URI of the image source, using one of these protocol handlers:

-1. If you are using a UWP AppID you can use:
+1. If you are using a UWP appID you can use:
 - http:// or https://
 - ms-appx:///
 - ms-appdata:///local/

-2. If you are using a Win32 AppID you can use:
+2. If you are using a Win32 appID you can use:
 - file:/// (*eg: `"D:\\Desktop\\test.jpg"`*)

 The Icon should be an absolute path to the icon (as the toast is invoked from a temporary path on the user's system, not the working directory).